nickyiliwang0000/h/css/background-color-and-images.md

 Check this code out in [this CodePen](https://codepen.io/zkdan/pen/ZmKGMW).

 Note that the first background defined here is the one on top.
 Try changing the order of the backgrounds and see what happens.

+**Caution when layering text on top background images**

+There are times when the design calls for layering text over a background image.
+Just like choosing background color, It is important that the text is still legible over a background image.
+It will need to meet the WCAG AA requirement of a contrast ratio of 4.5:1 for normal text and 3:1 for large text.
+Here is a great [background image vs text contrast checker resource](https://www.brandwood.com/a11y/).